-You will receive feedback about your pre-proposals in or before class on Wednesday.
-Then, it will be time to create a formal final project proposal.
+After receiving feedback about your pre-proposals in class on Wednesday, it will be time to create a formal final project proposal.

 This proposal will become a sort of contract between us that describes what you plan to do for your final project in the course.
 By approving it, I agree that completion of the project as described will satisfy the course requirements.